Enhancing Tracking Robustness with Auxiliary Adversarial Defense Networks: Proposed Method

 Consequently, the tracking process of siamese tracker could be summarized as follows: The pre-processing stage starts by obtaining the tracking template $z$ according to the initial frame $I_1$ and the annotation $b_1$.
-Subsequently, the search region $x_i$ is obtained by cropping from the consecutive frames $\left\{ I_i\right\}_{i=2}^n$ based on the previous tracking results $ \left\{ b_{i-1}\right\}_{i=2}^n$.
-Then, the sample pairs $\left\{ z, x_i \right\}$ are input into the tracking model $f(\cdot )$, resulting in the classification map $M_i^{cls}$ and the regression map $M_i^{reg}$, which contain information about the target's position, as defined in \cref{eq1}.
-During the post-processing stage, the tracker calculates the precise bounding box $b_i^{pre}$ of the target in frame $I_i$ based on $\left\{ M_i^{cls}, M_i^{reg} \right\}$.
+Subsequently, the search region $x_i$ is cropped from the consecutive frames $\left\{ I_i\right\}_{i=2}^n$ based on the previous tracking results $ \left\{ b^{pre}_{i-1}\right\}_{i=2}^n$.
+Then, the sample pair $\left\{ z, x_i \right\}$ is input into the tracking model $f(\cdot )$, resulting in the classification map $M_i^{cls}$ and the regression map $M_i^{reg}$, which contain information about the target's position, as defined in \cref{eq1}.
+During the post-processing stage, the tracker calculates the precise target bounding box $b_i^{pre}$ in frame $I_i$ based on $\left\{ M_i^{cls}, M_i^{reg} \right\}$.